Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Strategy 6: Foundation Model Approach

-The most forward-looking approach leverages the emerging ecosystem of time-series foundation models.
-The idea is to pre-train a large model on data from all available cobot brands in a self-supervised manner (e.g., masked time-series modeling), then fine-tune for anomaly detection with minimal labeled data from each brand.
+The most forward-looking approach draws on the emerging ecosystem of time-series foundation models.
+The pattern is to pre-train a large model on data from all available cobot brands in a self-supervised manner (for example, masked time-series modelling) and then fine-tune for anomaly detection with minimal labelled data from each brand.

-This approach makes the most sense when you have access to massive amounts of unlabeled sensor data across many brands — which is increasingly common as cobot fleets grow.
-Models like Chronos (Amazon), TimesFM (Google), and Lag-Llama have shown that transformer-based architectures can learn transferable representations across diverse time-series domains.
+This approach is most appropriate when substantial unlabelled sensor data is available across many brands, which is increasingly common as cobot fleets grow.
+Models such as Chronos (Amazon), TimesFM (Google), and Lag-Llama have shown that transformer-based architectures can learn transferable representations across diverse time-series domains.

 class CobotFoundationModel(nn.Module):